Best Neighborhoods in Dublin: Discover the Nicest Areas to Live in the City

 The area is so synonymous with wealth that the term ‘D4’ is often used to refer to Dublin’s upper-middle classes, whether they live in the area or not.
 The area has also birthed a more ‘refined’ accent (whatever that means) which is relatively dissimilar to the other accents you’ll hear throughout Dublin.

 In short, if you’re seeking a classy existence in Dublin, consider moving to the D4 district.
-The whole area is full of expensive restaurants, highbrow bars and people who like to think they live in an Irish Beverly Hills.

 D4 also offers some nice slices of peace and tranquility.
 Here, you’ll find the Docklands, some great green spaces and the shoreline escape of Sandymount Beach.